shreyas0906/Sequentail-sentence-classification-on-PubMed-RCT/README.md

 Replace your trained model with model at deploy_models/ Make changes in the app.py file in the funciton load_serving_model()

 To run the streamlit application,

+ - place the downloaded model in a folder named deploy_models/
-`streamlit run app.py`
+ - usage: `streamlit run app.py`